tbui72201/Feed-Reader-Testing/README.md

 - Make sure to put these changes back and run application for accurately view

 # Where to look for testing code
-These required tests for the project with subjects lines of code for in feedreader file:
+These required tests for the project with subjects lines of code presented in feedreader file included:

 - RSS Feed

 - Feed Property

 - All Feed

 - The menu state and menu hiding/showing

 - Initial Entries

 - New Feed Selection

 # Resources for Feed Reader Testing project